wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-insider-risk/includes/policies.md

 To create a new insider risk management policy, you use the policy wizard in the **Insider risk management** solution in the Microsoft 365 compliance center.
 Briefly, you create a new policy by stepping through the policy wizard and policy settings to configure the following items:
 - **Policy template**
-- **Users or groups** the policy will apply to--*optionally, assign higher risk scores to detected activity based on where the related content is located, what sensitive info is included, and what sensitivity labels are applied*
+- **Users or groups** the policy will apply to (optionally, assign higher risk scores to detected activity based on where the related content is located, what sensitive info is included, and what sensitivity labels are applied)
-- **Alert indicators**--*Note: **Indicators** need to be enabled under **Policy Settings** before they can be selected when creating a policy*
+- **Alert indicators** (**Indicators** need to be enabled under **Policy Settings** before they can be selected when creating a policy)
 - **Duration** (time frame) for monitoring

 For more information, see [Create an insider risk policy](https://docs.microsoft.com/microsoft-365/compliance/insider-risk-management-configure?view=o365-worldwide#step-5-required-create-an-insider-risk-management-policy?azure-portal=true).